-Our Theme Parks, which are visited by a large number of Guests every day, can be described as one large “city.”
-To ensure that our Guests can spend a comfortable time with peace of mind in this city and to preserve and pass on the precious global environment to future generations, while also continuing to deliver happiness, the OLC Group must shoulder the responsibility of implementing mitigating and adaptive environmental activities in a sincere manner.
+Our Theme Parks, which are visited by many guests every day, can be described as one large “city.”
+To ensure that our guests can spend a comfortable time with peace of mind in this city and to preserve and pass on the precious global environment to future generations, while also continuing to deliver happiness, the OLC Group must shoulder the responsibility of implementing proactive measures against climate change to reduce its risks in a sincere manner.

-Our Group endeavors to identify the diverse risks and opportunities stemming from environmental issues.
-Advancing climate change is expected to exacerbate natural disasters, including raising temperatures and sea levels and causing serious typhoons and floods.
-Such events may affect the business of our Group in different ways.
+The OLC Group endeavors to identify the diverse risks and opportunities stemming from environmental issues.
+Advancing climate change is expected to exacerbate natural disasters, including raising temperatures and sea levels, and causing serious typhoons, floods, and droughts.
+Such events may affect the business of the OLC Group in different ways.
 Meanwhile, if we can address these issues appropriately, we believe that we can strengthen our competitiveness and gain new business opportunities.
 Based on this belief, we have categorized the risks and opportunities related to climate change.
-Having endorsed the Task Force on Climate-Related Financial Disclosures (TCFD) in April 2022, our Group proceeds with the disclosure of information on the risks and opportunities related to climate change and their analyses.
+Having endorsed the Task Force on Climate-related Financial Disclosures (TCFD) in April 2022, the OLC Group proceeds with the disclosure of information on the risks and opportunities related to climate change and their analyses.

 Reference scenarios